heroiclabs/nakama-cpp/README.md

 - Mac - 10.10+
 - iOS - 5.0+ (arm64, armv7, armv7s, x86_64), Bitcode is off

-In theory any platform that meets the requirement for `grpc`, `cpprest` and `boost` is also supported.
+In theory any platform that meets the requirement for `cpprest` and `boost` is also supported.
 The client is compiled with C++11.

 3. Download the client from the [releases page](https://github.com/heroiclabs/nakama-cpp/releases).
 You can also [build from source](#source-builds).